 Not only is it classic, original, and full of swag, it got a major upgrade prior to the 2018 home opener, when the Miami Hurricanes clobbered the Savannah State Tigers, 77-0, at Hard Rock Stadium in Miami Gardens, Florida after losing to LSU at AT&T Stadium to begin the season.

-“The U” chain with orange and green stones from last year no longer exists.
+“The U” chain with orange and green stones from the 2017 season no longer exists.
 The original turnover chain got replaced by UM mascot Sebastian the Ibis rocking an orange jersey and it supposedly came with a nice price tag.

 Made by AJ The Jeweler, the 2017 edition with the encrusted “U” featured 900 orange and green sapphire stones, was 5.5 inches, and weighed 4.4 pounds.
 It was great and the Miami Hurricanes wore the link chain often with 30 turnovers last season, from the opener against Bethune-Cookman to the Orange Bowl against Wisconsin.

-The new one featuring Sebastian the Ibis is 8.5 inches, has over 4,000 stones and weighs 6.6 pounds.
+The 2018 version featuring Sebastian the Ibis is 8.5 inches, has over 4,000 stones and weighs 6.6 pounds.
 Talk about a major upgrade.

 It’s hard to believe that’s true, that the chain awarded to Hurricanes players on the sideline for creating turnovers has nearly a six-figure price tag.
 After all, it’s just Twitter and people love to make things up all of the time.